digitalfl0wer/Neuro_Song/README.md

-# NeuroSong Learning Tool
+# NeuroSong Learning Tool 🧠

-NeuroSong is a playful, high-contrast learning experience that turns neuroscience + neuroplasticity ideas into short songs or poems people actually remember.
+NeuroSong is a playful, high-contrast learning experience that turns neuroscience + neuroplasticity concepts into short songs or poems people actually remember.
 The magic is the structure.
-It feels like a conversation, but it behaves like a guided learning flow: pick a topic, confirm it, set a vibe, then generate a verse paired with a simple explanation that locks the concept in.
+YOu pick your ingredients, then it cooks it up into a guided learning flow: pick a topic, confirm it, set a vibe, then generate a verse paired with a simple explanation that locks the concept in.

-This is brain science but make it catchy, clear, and fun.
+This is brain science but make it catchy, clear, and fun.🙃

 **The Core Promise**